Soul food$eastside

 Tip: Tue-Fri lunch and dinner only, closed Sat-Mon.
 Order ahead by phone if you want to skip the line.

 Jack of Cups in Folly Beach runs a seasonally evolving Center Street menu of Asian and Indian inspired comfort food.
-Southern Living named it South Carolina's best cheap eat.
+Located in James Island.

 Try: Globally inspired comfort food, Asian and Indian flavored plates